 This website will cost £19,000.

-The client will be focus on the revenue as opposed to the cost of the website and realise 5 new clients is easy to achieve.
+The prospective client will be focused on the revenue as opposed to the cost of the website and realise 5 new clients is easy to achieve.

 I had previous asked questions in my discovery and in client conversations about what the client revenue per customer is and researched their industry.

 The average salary in their industry is £50,000, and a recruitment company typically earns 17.5% commission when they find and place a candidate for their hiring client; that’s £8750 of revenue.

 Web site re-design will solve these problems

 Usability and mobile

 We identified that people spend considerably less time on your website on a phone compared to a desktop; and yet mobile traffic represents 30% of total traffic.